 All staff working directly with children must read and ensure they understand at least Part One of KCSiE.
-Those staff that do not work directly with children must read and ensure they understand either at least Part One or Annex A of KCSiE.
-(Federation to determine stance on this and ensure it is accurately reflected in school CP policy)
+Those staff that do not work directly with children must read and ensure they understand Part One of KCSiE.

-All staff must ensure they are familiar with the systems within the Federation which support safeguarding, including the child protection and safeguarding policy, the code of conduct, the positive and restorative behaviour policy, the safeguarding response to children who go missing from education, and the role of the DSL (including the identity of the DSL and any deputies).
+All staff must ensure they are familiar with the systems within the schools which support safeguarding, including the child protection and safeguarding policy, the code of conduct/staff behaviour policy, the positive and restorative behaviour policy, the safeguarding response to children who go missing from education, and the role of the DSL (including the identity of the DSL and any deputies).
 These will be explained to all staff on induction.

-All staff should be aware of indicators of abuse and neglect so that they are able to identify cases of children who may be in need of help or protection.
-All staff should maintain a belief that 'it could happen here' where safeguarding is concerned and if staff have any concerns about a child's welfare they must act on them immediately.
+All staff should be aware of indicators of abuse and neglect so that they are able to identify cases of children who may need help or protection.
+All staff should maintain a belief that 'it could happen here' where safeguarding is concerned and if staff have any concerns about a child's welfare, they must act on them immediately.